 Moving to a foreign country is a whole new experience for many people.
-Living in Panama is not like living in the United States, Canada or Europe.
-Some things are similar but many things are done in a very different way.
-For a smooth transition to your new life in Panama, learn the 9 biggest mistakes new expats make when moving to, or planning to move to, Panama.
+Living in Panama is not like living in the United States, Canada, or Europe.
+Some things are similar but many things are done in a very different ways.
+For a smooth transition to your new life in Panama, learn the 9 biggest mistakes new ex-pats make when moving to, or planning to move to, Panama.
 If you avoid these mistakes, you will have a pleasant experience in Panama.

 6. Don’t sit at home watching TV: Politics have made some people so furious that they stayed glued to the TV to see what’s going to happen next.
 There’s nothing you can do about it when you live in Panama.
 So turn off the tv, especially the news, and get out to meet people in your new town.
 Get involved in some of the local activities (not too many).
 Take up that hobby you’ve always wanted to do.
 You’ll enjoy your life in Panama much more if you get out of the house, meet people, and get involved in some of the local activities like live music at local restaurants or volunteering.